FredericoIsaac/data_structure_udacity_course/pset02/readme.md

 | Pop Item  | d.popitem()  | O(1)  | O(1)  |
 | Pop  | d.pop(item)  | O(1)  | O(N)  |
 |   |   |   |   |

+* In the respective "problem_1.py" files, include at least 3 test cases for each solution.
+    * For each test case, write the function call with the input you want to test and print it to the console".
+    * On the next line, comment out the output you expect to see from that function call.
+At least 2 of these must be edge cases, testing inputs such as null values, empty inputs, unusually large values, etc.